 Contents iii

-D

 Developing a a Backup Strategy 1

-What is a Backup?
+. e Whati is a Backun?
 1

-Why A Are Backup's Important?
+Why A Are Backups Important?
 1

-DolN leed a Backup Strategy?
+Jeed a Backun Strategy?
 1

-is a Backup Strategy?
+W/bati is a Backin Stratany?

-E External Flat Files 3
+Vilat Fyternal Flat Files Z

-ability Requirements
+ا Availa ability Requirements ວ ເ

-Recovery Requirements 3
+Recov very Requirements ບ ເ

-Transaction Journal Backups
+Transaction Journal Backups 4

-Offline Full Backups
+Offline e Full Backuns 5

-Online Updating Full Backups 5
+Online Updating Full Backups

-Online Quiesced Full Backups 6

-Non-JADE Backups 6

 Warm Standby Server 8

-Synchronized Database Service
+Synch honized Database Service 9

-Verify, Verify.
-Verify 9
+Verify Verify Verify 9

 Don't Be Afraid to Ask For Advice 10

+Bont

-Appendix A Database Backup 'Best Practice' Checklist 11
+A xibneqqA Database Backup 'Best Practice' Checklist

 Appendix B Backup Strategy Considerations 12

-••

 Data Loss Strategy

-e e Storing Data External to the Database
+Storing Data External to the Database

-Referential Integrity
+Referential Integrity 13

-Performance 13
+Performance

-The objective of this white paper is to provide guidance in developing a backup strategy for a JADE database.
-Hardware and operating system software selection and configuration are outside the scope of this article; however, we assume the requirements outlined in the Environmental Considerations for Deploying JADE white paper will be met.
+The objective of this white paper is to provide guidance in developing a backup strategy for a Jade database.
+Hardware and operating system software selection and configuration are outside the scope of this article; however, we assume the requirements outlined in the Environmental Considerations for Deploying Jade white paper will be met.

 Consider the information presented in this white paper when you construct your disaster recovery strategy.
-We assume that you are familiar with the operational characteristics of the database, and the available backup and recovery mechanisms as described in the JADE Database Administration Guide.
+We assume that you are familiar with the operational characteristics of the database, and the available backup and recovery mechanisms as described in the Database Administration Guide.